Mathématique: Chapter 55

 “No,” Jackson said, flat and final, the truest lie Young had ever heard.

-He hesitated, looking at Jackson, how he was holding himself—his shoulders hunched, his arms crossed, but his chin up, his eyes icy, like a guy who was half dead and a guy who was half impersonating Cam Mitchell.
-And doing it badly.
+He hesitated, looking at Jackson, how he was holding himself—his shoulders hunched, his arms crossed, but his chin up, his eyes icy, half dead and half impersonating Cam Mitchell.
+Doing it badly.

 “You saying that because you think some higher plane of existence doesn’t already know?”
-Young asked.
+Young growled.
 “If they’re watching you all the time, you think they haven’t seen how you nearly killed yourself to get her back?
-The way you’re looking at her?”
+The way you look at her?”

-“Shut up,” Jackson said, his voice cracking.
-“You don’t know anything about it.”
+“Shut up,” Jackson snarled.
+“You don’t know a thing about it.”

 “Uh huh.
-Here’s the kicker though.
-What about the way she’s looking for you, right now?
-When she doesn’t know who she is but she still, somehow, knows that any minute here, you’re gonna walk through that damned door?”
+Here’s the kicker though: what about the way she’s looking for you, right now?
+When she doesn’t know who she is but she still, somehow, knows that any minute here, you’re gonna walk through the damned door?”

 Jackson bent forward, his hands braced against his knees, trying to eat the air.
 “I’m not.
 I can’t.
-Sam and Carolyn and Cam are going to do it.
-They’re going to go in shifts.
+Sam and Carolyn and Cam will do it.
+They’ll go in shifts.
 They—”

 “Bullshit,” Young said.
 “She’s looked at that door fifteen times since I got here and she’s not looking for Cam.
-Cam is a lot of things and he’ll step up and be there for her because he’s that kind of guy, but he’s not gonna to know what’s coming, what’s down there, lost in her head.
-But you’ve got every kind of idea.”
+Cam’s a lotta things and he’ll step up and be there for her because he’s that kind of guy, but he won’t know what’s coming, what’s down there, lost in her head.
+You’ve got every kind of idea.”

 “I don’t love her,” Jackson said, agonized, announcing it to the empty air, “any more than I love anybody else.”
 He sank into a crouch.